-Under this part, acquisition process involves the following steps:
+Under this part, the acquisition process involves the following steps:

 - NOTIFICATION: The land acquisition process starts with issuing of a preliminary notification in the Official Gazette in two locally circulated newspapers.
-Also, the collector is to ensure the “public notice of the substance of such notification” to be given at a convenient place in the locality.
+Also, the collector is to ensure the “public notice of the substance of such notification” is given at a convenient place in the locality.
 This notice:

 - Makes it lawful for an authorized officer to enter and inspect the land specified in the notice without the owner’s permission.

-- Alerts the owner not to invest any money or labor on any improvements to his land without the Collector’s consent and
+- Alerts the owner not to invest any money or labour on any improvements to his land without the Collector’s consent and

 - Informs the public not to acquire any interest in such land.